- Get Help

 SFU's Sexual Violence and Misconduct Policy defines consent as the clear, ongoing, and voluntary agreement to engage in sexual activities.
-Consent is informed, freely given, and actively communicated as demonstrated by words or conduct objectively assessed.
-For clarity, Consent:
+Consent is informed, freely given, and actively communicated, either through words or actions.

-b. cannot be given by someone who is incapacitated, including for example a person who is asleep or unconscious;
+- Consent cannot be given by a person who is incapacitated.

-d. can be revoked at any time, regardless of whether other sexual activities or agreements have taken place;
+- Consent can be revoked at any time, regardless of whether other sexual activities or agreements have taken place.

 - Consent cannot be assumed based on previous interactions.
 Consenting to one kind of sexual activity does not mean that consent is given for another sexual activity.